hyemiie/hyemiie/README.md

-# 👋 Hi, my name is Yemi!
+# Hi👋, my name is Yemi!

 I'm a fullstack developer with 2+ yea rs of experience, focused on backend architecture, systems design, and secure APIs.
 I work mostly with **Python (and its frameworks)**, **Node.js**, **React**, and **PostgreSQL** to build scalable, user-focused applications.